jshehan29/stock-analysis/README.md

 ![2018_data_refactored](./Resources/VBA_Challenge_2018.png)
 *Figure 7.
 2018 stock performance and refactored code execution speed*

 Similar to the 2017 analysis, the refactored code ran considerably faster for the 2018 analysis.
-The refactored code ran in roughly 0.09 seconds compared to roughly 0.58 seconds for the original code as shown in Fig. 9.
-Note, however, that the total daily volumes and returns were identical for Figs. 8 and 9 as they should be.
+The refactored code ran in roughly 0.09 seconds compared to roughly 0.58 seconds for the original code as shown in Fig. 8.
+Note, however, that the total daily volumes and returns were identical for Figs. 7 and 8 as they should be.

 ![2018_data_original](./Resources/VBA_Challenge_2018_original_code.png)
 *Figure 8.
 2018 stock performance and original code execution speed*